SensoSoRo/SoftArm/README.md

 To validate that the code is working properly, validate that the data set plots (Setp 2) match those as shown in

-> Out from Data Set Plots - SensoSoRo.png
+> Required Output from Data Set Plots - SensoSoRo.png

 ### Note on Data Sets